ThomasGrebneztuad/KPN-Salesforce-Assignment/README.md

 Library           ScreenCapLibrary

 # Remarks:
-#some bug causes that the tab for creating new contract opens twice when selecting to open with enter, if this would not happen iframeid would be iFrameResizer1 instead of 2
+#some bug causes that the tab for creating new contract opens twice when selecting to open with enter, if this would not happen iframeid would be iFrameResizer1 instead of iFrameResizer1

 #Contract number is logged to console

 #for repetion purposes, created contract could be deleted as tear down, but not requested in test

+#tag 1 can be used for test case 1, tag 2 for test case 2